Castelvill/SandstormBox/docs/Instructions.md

 **Parameters:**

-- source (string): “camera”, “layer”, “context”, “_”  - if source is equal to “camera” or “layer”, contexts from contextIDs are treated as indexes.
+- source (string): “camera”, “layer”, “context”, “_”  - if source is equal to “camera” or “layer”, contexts from context_list are treated as indexes.
-- indexes [optional] (vector*int/unsigned*) - the list of indexes used to find entities in vectors;
+- [indexes] (int/unsigned vector) - the list of indexes used to find entities in vectors;
-- contextIDs [optional] (vector*string*): “camera”, “layer”, “object”, “text”, "editable_text", "image", "movement", "collision", "particles", "event", "variable", "scrollbar", “pointer”, “value” - if source is not provided, the first id serves as the container for index search.
+- [context_list] (string vector): “camera”, “layer”, “object”, “text”, "editable_text", "image", "movement", "collision", "particles", "event", "variable", "scrollbar", “pointer”, “value” - if source is not provided, the first id serves as the container for index search.
 The rest of ids, no matter the source, are treated as indexes - they have to be of “pointer” or “value” type.
-- attribute [optional] (string) - if provided, aggregate this attribute from selected entities;
+- [attribute] (string) - if provided, aggregate this attribute from selected entities;
-- newContextID [optional] (string) - giving an id to a new context creates a variable in the current scope or overwrites the context of an existing variable with the same id.
+- [output] (string) - giving an id to a new context creates a variable in the current scope or overwrites the context of an existing variable with the same id.

-## sum *contextID* *contextID* [newContextID]
+## sum

+**Syntax**

+sum *left* *right* [output]

 **Description**